Last updated on September 13th, 2021 at 10:30 am

 Closing Thoughts

-I hope enjoyed this look at the smallest RVs on that market that still have a proper shower and toilet!
-There are some surprisingly small options out there and it turns out that regardless of what class RV you prefer there’s a tiny rig with a bathroom for you!
+I hope enjoyed this look at a range of travel trailers with bathrooms, along with some of the smallest driveable RVs with a shower and toilet.
+There are some surprisingly small options out there, and it turns out that regardless of what class RV you prefer, there’s a tiny rig with a bathroom for you.